 Artists at Risk (AR) - Perpetuum Mobile

-Artists at Risk (AR) is a program curated by Perpetuum Mobile that aims to provide support to threatened artists and arts practitioners from all corners of the globe.
-While mainly focused on visual artists, AR extends its programs to writers, critics and scholars as well.
-Through this wide scope, the program directly fills the prominent gap in assistance offered to creative professionals at risk.
-Centered in Europe, AR achieves this by providing legal and professional support, hosting residency programs through a network of co-hosting spaces, and ensuring that artists have the right to continue their creative activity safely and free from threat.
+Artists at Risk (AR) is an institution initiated and curated by Perpetuum Mobile that aims to provide support to threatened artists and art-practitioners from all corners of the globe.
+While established with a focus on the visual arts, AR has since extended its programs to at-risk practitioners in the performing arts, film, music and other non-literary arts.
+Through this wide scope, the program directly fills prominent gaps in institutional assistance for creative professionals at risk.
+Centered in Europe, AR achieves this by providing professional support and artist-in-residency programs through a dense network of co-hosting partners, ensuring that artists are able to continue their creative activity safely and free from threat.

-In 2007, Marita Muukkonen and Ivor Stodolsky founded Perpetuum Mobile as “a curatorial vehicle which brings together art, practice and enquiry” in the greater Nordic and European region.
-Since then, Perpetuum Mobile’s work has focused on themes that intersect with threatened artists and the specific issues they face, including displacement, lack of agency, and threatened subjectivity.
-Since then, PM has hosted and collaborated with artists at risk from across Europe Asia and Africa, including Ramy Essam, who was imprisoned for performing a song encouraging the 2011 Tahrir Square uprisings in Egypt.
-As Perpetuum Mobile continued to work with artists who were threatened for their work, they became aware of a lack of direct human rights programs that offer help to artists specifically, especially in terms of residency programs.
-PM founded Artists at Risk (AR) in 2013 to serve this need, and to advocate for artistic freedom.
+In 2007, Marita Muukkonen and Ivor Stodolsky founded Perpetuum Mobile as “a curatorial vehicle which brings together art, practice and enquiry.”
+Since then, Perpetuum Mobile’s work has focused on building thematic projects, programs and institutions that bring together “fields which often exist in disparate institutional frames and territories.”
+Perpetuum Mobile (PM) has hosted and collaborated with artists at risk from across Europe, Asia, Africa and Latin America.
+This includes figures such as Ramy Essam, the “singer of Tahrir Square,” who was imprisoned for his leading role in the 2011 Egyptian revolution.
+As Perpetuum Mobile continued to work with artists who were threatened for their work, they became aware of a lack of human rights programs that offer help to artists specifically, and residency programs in particular.
+PM founded Artists at Risk (AR) in 2013 to serve this need for practical emergency solutions.
+As a result, AR is dedicated to mapping the field of persecuted visual art practitioners, facilitating their safe passage from their countries of origin, hosting them at “AR-Residencies” and curating related projects, including the “AR Pavilion.”
+In this highly practical way, as well as through campaigns, AR is a recognized advocate for artistic freedom.

-AR hosts specialized Safe Haven Residencies in multiple locations throughout Europe and Africa.
+AR creates and coordinates specialized AR-Safe Haven Residencies in multiple locations throughout Europe and Africa.
 In doing so, AR offers artists at risk of torture, imprisonment, or other forms of persecution short- or long-term temporary relocation.
-Current or future AR-Safe Haven Residencies operate or will operate in Helsinki, Berlin, Cambridge, Athens, Barcelona, Malmö, Oslo, Sofia, Abidjan, and Rome, among others.
-AR residencies last anywhere from 3-18 months, and host 3-4 residents at the same time.
-They include a monthly grant, housing, travel, visa, and insurance costs, a production budget, as well as curatorial and administrative support.
-All AR residencies are open to arts practitioners from across the globe, and have differing capacities and focal points, which can be found on their website.
+Working together with co-hosting institutions in Helsinki, Berlin, Cambridge, Athens, Barcelona, Malmö, Oslo, Sofia, Abidjan, Karlsruhe, Tangiers, Tunis and Rome, among others, AR has established an expanding network of AR-Safe Haven Residencies.
+Artists’ residencies last anywhere from 3 months to a year or longer.
+Some AR-Residencies are able to host entire families, others 3-4 residents at the same time.
+Art-practitioners at risk receive a monthly grant, housing, travel, visa, insurance, a production budget, as well as curatorial and administrative support.
+All AR residencies are open to art-practitioners from across the globe, and have differing capacities and focal points, which can be found on their website.

 Currently, there are twelve active residencies, which include, among others: